theycallmeswift/node-mongodb-s3-backup/README.md

 You may optionally substitute the cron "time" field with an explicit "crontab" of the standard format `00 00 * * *`.

+The optional "timezone" allows you to specify timezone-relative time regardless of local timezone on the host machine.

 ## Running

 To start a long-running process with scheduled cron job: